Wykiki/jocker/README.md

 Manage your mono-repo binaries locally at ease !

-This projects aims at giving you anything you need to easily run your binaries in a mono-repo setup, giving you an similar experience to what you may already know with `docker` CLI.
+This project aims at giving you anything you need to easily run your binaries in a Rust mono-repo setup, giving you a similar experience to what you may already know with `docker` CLI.

-**NOTE** : It does not aim to reproduce the exact same behaviour as what does `docker`, but stick to its API when relevant.

 ## Dependencies